1blckhrt/logger/README.md

 <h1>📃 Logger - Developed by 1blckhrt</h1>

-<p>A simple logger utility class that prints colored messages to the console and timestamps, with the option of saving a message to a file.
+<p>A simple TypeScript logger utility class that prints colored messages to the console and timestamps, with the option of saving a message to a file.

 <h2>Installation</h2>